mit-han-lab/tinyengine/README.md

 TinyEngine adopts the following optimization techniques to accelerate inference speed and minimize memory footprint.

 - [**In-place depth-wise convolution**](https://mcunet.mit.edu/#mcunetv1): A unique data placement technique for depth-wise convolution that overwrites input data by intermediate/output data to reduce peak SRAM memory.
+- [**Patch-based inference**](https://mcunet.mit.edu/#mcunetv2): A generic patch-by-patch inference scheduling, which operates only on a small spatial region of the feature map and significantly cuts down the peak memory.
 - [**Operator fusion**](https://docs.microsoft.com/en-us/windows/ai/directml/dml-fused-activations): A method that improves performance by merging one operator into a different operator so that they are executed together without requiring a roundtrip to memory.
 - [**SIMD (Single instruction, multiple data) programming**](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data): A computing method that performs the same operation on multiple data points simultaneously.
 - [**HWC to CHW weight format transformation**](https://oneapi-src.github.io/oneDNN/dev_guide_understanding_memory_formats.html): A weight format transformation technique that increases cache hit ratio for in-place depth-wise convolution.